 Search Bar Toggle Button – opens or hides the search bar when you click it and is specific for the data grid.
 This button cannot be used if the data source is set to Microflow.
 Note that if the Show Search Control property is set to Always, there is no search bar toggle button, as the search bar is always open

-Select – confirms the choice of a row of the grid when it is used for selecting an object for a reference selector or reference set selector.
-For this reason, the select button can only be placed on a grid that is connected to a reference selector or a reference set selector
+Select – confirms the choice of a row of the grid when it is used for selecting an object for a drop-down with an association selected as a data source or reference set selector.
+For this reason, the select button can only be placed on a grid that is connected to a drop-down with an association as a data source or a reference set selector

 Select All – allows the end-user to select all objects in the grid; can only be used if you set Selection Mode to Multi-selection or One-click multi-selection (for more information, see section 2.6 Events)

 Deselect All – deselects all selected objects in the grid

 Export to CSV – export the contents of the grid to a CSV file.
 The csv export function relies on a specific data retrieval method, and cannot be used in a data grid with Database data source.